Chaitanyasimha/Music_Recomendation_System/README.md

 ## Project Structure

 The following is the structure of the **Music Recommendation System** project, designed to provide a clear overview of the files and folders used.
 This README will explain the purpose and functionality of each component, ensuring easy navigation through the project files.
+- this is how we have to create the folder placing the apropriate files in that folders in your project directory

 music_recommendation_system/